-How To Pick An Airline Seat: Tips For Pro Travelers
+How To Pick An Airline Seat: Tips For Pro Traveles

-How To Pick An Airline Seat: The best seats on an airplane are the window, aisle, exit row and bulkhead seats.
+How To Pick An Airline Seat: The best place to sit on a plane are the window, aisle, exit row and bulkhead seats.
 Each of course have their different pros/cons.
 We’ll go over each one to help you decide what works best!

 How To Pick The BEST Seats On A Plane